 A simple way to do this is to buy the best quality products for those necessities (read: best quality, not most expensive).
 Do not think because it is cheap it is a good deal.
 You could be buying multiple items in the long run, whereas if you buy one quality item it is likely to last a long time.
 When things go on sale is usually when I try to buy my quality items.

-I hope you have learned a point or two from this financial advice and that you are able to take from this list as I have and apply it to your own life to give you a sense of financial wellbeing!
+I hope you have learned a point or two from this that you apply to your own life to give you a sense of financial wellbeing!

 James is an Account Manager who graduated from the University of Kent in 2014.
 His background is in eCommerce and Digital Marketing and he has a keen interest in money-saving advice.